-Hanukkah (Chanukah and Hanukah) commemorates the miracle of the holy oil for the Light of Presence in the rededicated Second Temple lasting for eight full days, though it was only enough for one day.
-In fact, the word Hanukkah is derived from the Hebrew verb meaning to dedicate.
-This is the feast of the Rededication of the Temple.
-It is celebrated on the 25th day of the month of Kislev because that is the day the Jewish stopped fighting their oppressors.
-This happened during the time of the Maccabean Revolt against the Seleucid Empire, a Greek Hellenistic state ruled by the Seleucid dynasty from about 312 BC to 63 BC.
+Hanukkah (Chanukah and Hanukah) commemorates the miracle of the holy oil for the Light of Presence in the rededicated Second Temple, lasting eight full days.
+However, it was only enough oil for one day.
+The word Hanukkah is derived from the Hebrew verb meaning to dedicate.
+Therefore, Hanukkah is the feast of the Rededication of the Temple.
+It is celebrated on the 25th day of the month of Kislev because that is when the Jewish People stopped fighting their oppressors.
+The battle occurred during the Maccabean Revolt against the Seleucid Empire, a Greek Hellenistic state ruled by the Seleucid dynasty from about 312 BC to 63 BC.